muehmar/reactive-playground/README.md

-# reactive-playground
+# Reactive Playground

-Playground for reactive SpringBoot Application
+Playground for a reactive SpringBoot Application (WebFlux).
+This application does nothing useful at all but allows to play reactive stuff in a SpringBoot application.